Uranium in Niger

 Niger is the world's fourth-ranking producer of uranium.
 In 2011 it produced 4351 tU, and cumulative production from the country was 114,346 tU to the end of 2010.
 About 62,000 tU of this was from underground, and 52,000 t from open pit mining.

 Uranium is mined close to the twin mining towns of Arlit and Akokan, 900 km north-east of the capital Niamey (more than 1,200 km by road) on the southern border of the Sahara desert and on the western range of the Air mountains.
-The concentrates are trucked to ports in Benin and exported for conversion, mostly to Comurhex in France.
+The concentrates are trucked 1600 km to Parakou in Benin, then railed 400 km to Cotonou port and exported for conversion, mostly to Comurhex in France.